 Computer boots to black or blank screen

-If your Windows computer restarts & boots to black/blank screen with a blinking cursor, it is usually because of conflicting boot devices.
-There are some easy ways to fix this problem, and the only time it will fail when the source is corrupt or not accessible.
+If your Windows computer restarts & boots to a black/blank screen with a blinking cursor, it is usually because of conflicting boot devices.
+There are some easy ways to fix this problem, and the only time it will fail is when the source is corrupt or not accessible.

 - Remove unnecessary external devices

-- Change the order of boot source
+- Change the order of the boot source

 - Change Hard Drive or Reinstall Windows